-We are a team of European and Australian organisations and doulas active as integral clinical and non clinical birth professionals.
+We are a team of European and Australian organisations and doulas active as integral clinical and non-clinical birth professionals.
 This Call to Action is a result of a series of collective conversations during and after the Postnatal rEvolution Summit (2024-2025).
-We dedicate our expertise and time to contributing to positive birth and postpartum experiences and the empowerment of mothers.
+We dedicate our time and expertise to contribute to positive birth and postpartum experiences and to empower mothers.